Skip to main content

 Pause before risky moves

-Payments, voice calls, edits to org-wide content — agents open an approval card and wait.
-You approve in two clicks from the Atlas right rail; the run picks up where it paused.
+Payments, voice calls, edits to org-wide content, meetings booked with outside guests — agents open an approval card and wait.
+You approve, reject, snooze or schedule it from one shared approvals queue; the run picks up where it paused.

 Scheduler